Pritesh003/Linear-Regression-without-Sklearn/README.md

 # Linear-Regression-without-Sklearn
-This notebook contains a Linear Regression model without using scikit-learn library.
-Going through this code will be really helpful to understand how linear regression works.
+This notebook employs linear regression without using scikit-learn library.
+Going through this code would be really helpful to understand the cost function, gradient descent method and how linear regression works.